 Learning to meditate is the best thing I ever did for myself.
 I used to be at the mercy of my mind.
 It was impossible to focus for more than ten seconds at a time.
 “Distracted” was my natural state of being.
 Meditation taught me how to control my consciousness, which made a huge impact on my quality of life.
 Want to accomplish the same thing?
-Follow these thirteen meditation tips and tricks for beginners.
+Discover the power of meditation for beginners with these thirteen actionable and easy-to-implement tips.

 1. Take baby steps.